Snowy journey in New Hampshire

 According to the locals and what I read online, New Hampshire has grown into a foodie destination in the past few years.
 In fact, Portsmouth is now a destination for all the gourmet people out there on the East Coast.
 Loving food like I do, I was very excited to discover the food scene of this area and I wasn’t disappointed at all!

-River House in Portsmouth, New Hampshire
+Authentic New England Chowder at River House in Portsmouth, New Hampshire

 First stop of your foodie journey in New Hampshire has to be River House, right at the center of Portsmouth.
 Perfect place to enjoy a nice lunch with a view on the Old Harbour.
 I got the seafood chowder along with the River House lobster roll which were both very delectable.

-Row 34 in Portsmouth, New Hampshire
+Oysters feast at Row 34 in Portsmouth, New Hampshire

-On the menu at Row 34
+What’s on the menu at Row 34

 The menu at Row 34 is quite simple, yet very appetizing.
 The first part of the menu consists of the raw bar selection which include the popular Island Creek oyster as well as the Row 34 variety, both from the Duxbury Oyster Company.
 You’ll also find smoked fishes and ceviche too.
+When you’re done with your oyster order, check the dinner menu which is as scrumptious as the raw bar menu!
+P.S.: The clam chowder is to die for!

 Tamworth Lyceum in Tamworth, New Hampshire

+This is definitely the kind of place you’re looking for if you’re a modern traveler — the type of place you would find in a larger city, with the undeniable charm of the small American town.
 At the Tamworth Lyceum, you can eat, have a coffee, enjoy a lecture or even a music show!
 The space also serve as a gift shop where you’ll find carefully curated items that embrace the outdoorsy vibes.
+I highly recommend having one of their amazing sandwiches or if you’re there on weekend, enjoy a nice breakfast!

 If you want to experience a dinner in an elegant country inn after a long day on the slopes, check out The Wentworth Inn.
 They offer a unique farm to table dining experience right in Jackson, New Hampshire.